YPlan

-YPlan was a mobile-first event discovery and booking service, which was co-founded by Viktoras Jucikas and Rytis Vitkauskas in London, United Kingdom in 2012.
+YPlan was a mobile-first event discovery and booking service co-founded by Viktoras Jucikas and Rytis Vitkauskas in London, United Kingdom in 2012.
 Users are presented with a curated list of things to do, including last-minute events, which can be booked direct on the app or via the website.

 In 2015, The Next Web named YPlan the UK's Fasted Growing Tech Company.
 In 2013, the London Evening Standard reported that Stephen Fry was a fan of the app.
 On the 21 October 2016, YPlan was acquired by Time Out Group for 1.6 million GBP.

 In August 2017 the YPlan app for London was discontinued without prior notice.

 Background

 Viktoras Jucikas and Rytis Vitkauskas co-founded YPlan in 2012.
 Vitkauskas is co-founder and CEO.
 Previously he was Vice President at Summit Partners and responsible for software and technology investments from 2008 until 2011.
 He started his first business aged 14, a computer assembly, repair and network maintenance company in Lithuania.
 He went on to Jacobs University Bremen, Germany, where he met fellow co-founder Viktoras on a basketball court in 2003.
 Rytis went on to receive his MBA with distinction from Harvard Business School.

 Jucikas (CTO) was previously an Executive Director with Goldman Sachs.
 He graduated from Jacobs University, Bremen with an MSc in Computational Sciences and Kaunas University of Technology with a BSc in Computer Science.
 He has won Seedhack FinTech’12, was quarter-finalist of Google Code Jam’04 and semi-finalist of ACM ICPC’02.

 YPlan provides London and its other cities with a curated list of events.
 In the first months of the app’s launch, it presented events on the same day, the next day and the coming weekend.
 As the company grew, so did the selection of events.
 Now there are hundreds of things to do that can be booked, from a few hours’ time away, to months in advance.
 It is the element of curation, highlighting different events for each user, that makes YPlan different from comparable event apps.